jcacela0298/C-Programs/SimpleCalculator/ReadMe.txt

 .
 .
 .
-During this project, I learned more about basic C syntax, the gcc compiler, how C tends to prefer file structures without spaces, how VS Code needs to be restarted once in a while to resolve bugs, how the following code section:
+During this project, I learned more about the gcc compiler, how C tends to prefer file structures without spaces, how VS Code needs to be restarted once in a while to resolve bugs, how the following code section:

 ___________________________________________
 printf("\n"); // Add a single new line here